 With the drought conditions in our state producers, whether wheat or other crops have some decisions to make and need a crystal ball.
 So what do they have to consider and how will they decide?
 First, let’s take a look at the long-term outlook for our area.

-Barton Community College has announced its list of graduates who earned associate degrees or certificates for career training during the spring semester of 2021.
+Barton Community College has announced its list of graduates who earned associate degrees or certificates for career training during the fall semester of 2021.